A Relaxed Ka\v{c}anov Iteration for the $p$-Poisson Problem: Convergence in the Relaxation Parameter

 Let us recall that the goal of this section is to show that~$u_\epsilon$ converges to~$u$ in $W^{1,p}_0(\Omega)$.
-Since $W^{1,p}_0(\Omega)$ is uniformly convex, this strong convergence is a consequence of weak convergence and energy convergence $\mathcal{J}(u_\epsilon) \to \mathcal{J}(u)$.
+Since $W^{1,p}_0(\Omega)$ is uniformly convex, strong convergence is a consequence of weak convergence and norm convergence, or equivalently, in this case, energy convergence $\mathcal{J}(u_\epsilon) \to \mathcal{J}(u)$.
 It is possible to show the weak convergence as well as that of the energy by means of~$\Gamma$-convergence.
 Indeed, we will see in Remark~\ref{rem:gammlimit} that $\mathcal{J}_\epsilon \to \mathcal{J}$ in the sense of~$\Gamma$-convergence.
 However, we will derive in the following much stronger results that provide us with a precise rate of convergence for the energies.
 This energy convergence implies strong convergence of the sequence, see the proof of Corollary~\ref{cor:convconstrained2}.

 Let us turn to the convergence of the energies $\mathcal{J}(u_\epsilon) \to \mathcal{J}(u)$ for $\epsilon \to [0,\infty]$.
 Since $\mathcal{J}_\epsilon$ is monotonically decreasing with respect to~$\epsilon$, it follows from the minimizing properties of~$u$ and~$u_\epsilon$ that